 11. Seek professional help

 To trust again after betrayal is a heart-rending journey and you may find yourself weak and helpless in the process.
 You don’t have to handle all of this alone.
 And it always helps to have an impartial, professional ear to listen to and help you sift through the painful muddle in your head.
-You could start out by going to a counselor yourself, and eventually go for couple’s therapy.
+You could start out by going to a counselor yourself and eventually go for couple’s therapy.
+Skilled and experienced counselors on Bonobology’s panel of experts are always here for you.

-There are now cracks and fissures in your bond, and you know that your partner is capable of hurting you in a way you hadn’t thought was possible.
-You will both be more cautious with each other, and it will take a while before you’re able to open up and trust them again.
-And it still won’t be the same.
+There are now cracks and fissures in your bond and you know that your partner is capable of hurting you in a way you hadn’t thought was possible.
+You will both be more cautious with each other and it will take a while before you’re able to open up and trust them again.
+And it still might not be the same.